FreiFahren/FreiFahren/packages/telegram_bots/README.md

 WATCHER_BOT_TOKEN=
 NLP_BOT_TOKEN=
 TELEGERAM_BOTS_URL=http://127.0.0.1:6000
-DEV_CHAT_ID=
 ```

-You can get the Watcher and NLP bot tokens from the BotFather.
-The DEV_CHAT_ID is the chat Id of the developer chat.
+You can get the NLP bot tokens from the BotFather.

 ### Dependencies